SciProgCentre/visionforge/README.md

 also referred to as templates).
 The idea is that prototype geometry can be rendered once and reused for multiple objects.
 This helps to significantly decrease memory usage.

-The `prototypes` property tree is defined in `VisualGroup3D` class, and `Proxy` class helps to reuse a template object.
+The `prototypes` property tree is defined in `SolidGroup` class via `PrototypeHolder` interface, and `Proxy` class helps to reuse a template object.

 ##### Styles

-`VisualGroup3D` has a `styleSheet` property that can optionally define styles at the Group's level.
-Styles are applied to child (descendant) objects using `styles: List<String>` property defined in `VisualObject`.
+`SolidGroup` has a `styleSheet` property that can optionally define styles at the Group's level.
+Styles are applied to child (descendant) objects using `Vision.styles: List<String>` property.

-### visionforge-spatial-gdml
+### visionforge-gdml

 GDML bindings for 3D visualization (to be moved to gdml project).

-### visionforge-jsroot

-Some JSROOT bindings.

-Note: Currently, this part is experimental and put here for completeness.
-This module may not build.

 ## Visualization for External Systems